Temmo23/HLL_CRCON_Live_topstats/README.md

         - offense * (defense * bonus)
         - combat + (support * bonus)

-A multiplication bonus can be given to defense and support scores, if you want to reward teamplay more than individual skills.
+A multiplier bonus can be given to defense and support scores, if you want to reward teamplay more than individual skills.
 Doing so will ensure the teamplayers will enter the server more often than CODdies.

 Tankers don't get any VIP, as they usually have a huge combat score and would easily get a VIP on each game.